Chamonix to Zermatt Haute Route

 Nature of hazards and difficulty

-The Haute Route is a high mountain route with all that that implies.
+The Haute Route Glacier Trek is a high mountain route with all that that implies.
 The route we follow involves travel on glaciers most days, and most of the remaining travel is not on marked or maintained trails.
-After the first two relatively gentle days, we cover from 10 to 16 kilometers most days and our elevation gains and/or losses per day are usually in excess of 1200 meters.
+We cover from 10 to 16 kilometers most days and our elevation gains or losses per day are occasionally in excess of 1000 meters.

 However, the length and difficulty of every day can't be accurately expressed based solely on these statistics.
 The challenge that they represent is not comparable with the same distance and vertical gain or loss on well-trodden trails.
 Moving over boulders, ice, soft snow, or scree, especially when the terrain is steep or unstable, can be much more taxing and require care, agility and balance beyond that demanded by hiking on rough trails.